fardin0616/fardin0616/README.md

 ## 👨🏻‍💻 &nbsp; About Me
-- 🚀 Full stack-Developer  from Singapore, Singapore.
+- 🚀 Full stack-Developer  from Singapore.
 - 👯 My main Goal is <strong> CLIENTS' BENEFIT </strong> 🤝
 - 💬 Ask me about anything, I like to learn from the others and learn each other even now.<br>
 -  ⚡️ <strong>Fun fact:</strong> You never feel you are expert everyday is learning.<br>